 Those who care for youth are the greatest stakeholders in their development and often the greatest influencers on their skill development.
-Most often, families and caregivers provide the earliest and most consistent, ongoing social interactions with students.
-ParentingMontana.org provides tools and resources for parents and those in a parenting role to enhance their parenting skills in growing the skills of children.
+ParentingMontana.org provides tools and resources to enhance parenting skills in growing the skills of children.
 The tools are appropriate for children from birth through the teen years.